-Fourteen starts in 15 England U20 games over 13 months, dating back to the Wales match in February 2011 illustrate how Matt Kvesic, the England U18 captain against Scotland in April 2010 and against the same opponents in the 2011 IRB U20 World Championship, has made a back row spot his own property.
+Fourteen starts in 15 England Under 20 games over 13 months, dating back to the Wales match in February 2011 illustrate how Matt Kvesic, the England U18 captain against Scotland in April 2010 and against the same opponents in the 2011 IRB U20 World Championship, made a back row spot in an international age group jersey his own property.

-Unluckily, he missed the 2012 tournament in South Africa after shoulder surgery but golden days followed this June when he started both Tests against Argentina in Salta and Buenos Aires.
+Unluckily, he missed the 2012 tournament in South Africa after shoulder surgery but golden days followed last June when he started both Tests against Argentina in Salta and Buenos Aires.

 Matt pays tribute to Worcester Warriors’ Kai Hortsmann, who has helped him with his game in practical terms and with video analysis, and to fellow Warriors back row Neil Best.
 Matt added: “They made my progression into the first team at Sixways very smooth.”
 He had appeared in 63 senior games, including 26 in 2012-13, and scored ten tries for the Warriors before joining Gloucester Rugby for 2013-14.
-Matt had played in nine games for his new club by early November.
+Matt had played in 16 matches for his new club by early January.

 When graduating to the England U20 side against Wales, he made an instant impression, scoring two of his team’s four tries in a 26-20 win at Parc y Scarlets and started the subsequent matches against Italy, France, Scotland and Ireland against whom he bagged a try.

 A former South West and England U16 player, he was born to English parents in Iserlohn, Germany where his father Mark, an Army rugby player, had been posted.
 He took up the game at Swanage & Wareham RFC, then played at schools level for Blundell’s in Tiverton, Devon, attended a Year 8 camp and was spotted by Worcester Warriors.